 It’s a pretty good test, and one that I wish writers of Acabusinish would try more often.

 Tom Scott is a copywriter, editor, poet and university lecturer based in Falmouth, Cornwall.
-You can read more of his work on his blog.
+You can read more of his work on his blog Compostability.

-If you enjoyed this blog, you might like these:
+If you enjoyed this blog you might also like: